slittorin/raspberrypi-install/README.md

-# Installation of Raspberry Pi 4 - 64 bit.
+# Installation of Raspberry Pi 4 - 64 bit - Server

-We want a 64 bit OS to obtain speed from the RPI 4 hardware.
+We want a 64 bit OS to obtain speed from the RPI 4 hardware.\
+We also want a desktop/GUI version, to utilize GUI if necessary (yes, it will carry additional load/storage).\
 We do not want WIFI enabled at first.

 1. Download the right image from [Raspberry downloads](https://downloads.raspberrypi.org/raspios_arm64)